Thiha Sithu: Early life

-Sithu was born in Ayeyarwaddy Region and attended Integrated Training School for Sports and Education in 1997 for playing Gymnastics sports.
+Sithu was born in Ayeyarwady Region and attended Integrated Training School for Sports and Education in 1997 for playing Gymnastics sports.
 In 1999, he changed to football and started playing as a goalkeeper.
 From 2004, he joined Ministry of Commerce Football Club.

 Club career

 Ayeyawady United

 After Myanmar Football Federation started Myanmar National League in 2009, Sithu joined Delta United FC to start his professional career as the captain.
 He played for the team the AFC Challenge Cup 2010.
 He was invited to join by Yangon United FC in 2010 but he rejected and decided to continue playing for Ayeyawady United FC which makes him to be a favorite player of Ayeyawady United FC Fans.
 He is always found to be very enthusiastic and hardworking whether he is playing in his club or in his National Team.
 Together with Ayeyawaddy United, he was able to achieve two champions, three 1st runner up prizes with several international appearances in the region.